github/docs/content/actions/security-guides/automatic-token-authentication.md

 | repository-projects | read/write | none | read |
 | security-events     | read/write | none | read |
 | statuses      | read/write  | none | read |

+[†] Private repositories can control if pull requests from forks can run workflows, and configure the permissions assigned to `GITHUB_TOKEN`.
+For more information, see "[Managing GitHub Actions settings for a repository](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-forks-of-private-repositories)."

 {% data reusables.actions.workflow-runs-dependabot-note %}